augiedoggie/bgswitch/ReadMe.md

 # bgswitch &nbsp; &nbsp; [![Haiku-CI](https://github.com/augiedoggie/bgswitch/actions/workflows/build.yml/badge.svg)](https://github.com/augiedoggie/bgswitch/actions/workflows/build.yml)

 A small command line tool to change the desktop background settings on [Haiku](https://www.haiku-os.org).
-It is possible to change the wallpaper, placement mode, offset/position, and text outline.
+It is possible to change the wallpaper, placement mode, offset/position, text outline, and background color.
 These settings can be changed for each individual workspace or all workspaces at once.
 This allows creating scripts that will rotate the background.

 ## Build using cmake